marsrobertson/one-life-true-self/readme.md

 Try before you buy.
 Do not marry on the first date.

-Compensated in stock options (PNK vested) to ensure aligned incentives.
+Generously compensated in stock options (PNK vested) to ensure aligned incentives.
 How much exactly?

 1% (10m) 4 years vesting with 6 months cliff.

+1% is

 ### Salary transparency